-Planning authorities are affected in that they are required to take account of NPF4 in preparing their local development plans.
+Planning authorities are affected in that they are required to take account of NPF4 in preparing their Local Development Plan (LDP).
 Previously, those plans would include planning policies specific to the development plan area.
-However, the intention is to reduce the need for local policies by introducing national planning policies that apply across Scotland, while still leaving scope for local variation in policies where appropriate.
+However, the introduction through NPF4 of national planning policies that apply across Scotland is intended to reduce the need for local policies, while still leaving scope for local variation in policies where appropriate.
+This will free up time and resources for local authorities to focus on spatial elements in their development plans, although not all respondents to the NPF4 or the draft local living and 20 minute neighbourhood guidance consultations agreed with this.